-Areas of Practice - Anxiety
+Areas of Practice - Anxiety Disorders

 Anxiety disorders are among the most prevalent mental health conditions in Canada.
 1 in 13 people globally suffers from an anxiety disorder, making it one of the most common mental health issues worldwide.